Baròni History, Family Crest & Coats of Arms

 The surname Baròni was first found in the town of Baroncello, just outside the historic city of Florence.
 Earliest records tell of the family Baroncelli, who owned a castle in Baroncello, and moved to Florence in the 11th century.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Baròni family
+Early History of the Baròni family

 This web page shows only a small excerpt of our Baròni research.
 Another 104 words (7 lines of text) covering the years 1260, 1287, and 1532 are included under the topic Early Baròni History in all our PDF Extended History products and printed products wherever possible.